ISISComputingGroup/ibex_developers_manual/Datastreaming.md

 ![](https://raw.githubusercontent.com/ISISComputingGroup/ibex_developers_manual/master/images/ISISDSLayout.png)

 ## The Kafka Clusters
 There are two Kafka clusters, production (`livedata.isis.cclrc.ac.uk:9092`) and development (`tenten.isis.cclrc.ac.uk:9092` or `sakura.isis.cclrc.ac.uk:9092` or `hinata.isis.cclrc.ac.uk:9092`).
 The development cluster is set up to auto-create topics and so when new developer machines are run up all the required topics will be created.
 However, the production server does not auto-create topics this means that when a new real instrument comes online corresponding topics must be created on this cluster, which is done as part of the install script.
-Credentials for both clusters can be found in the sharepoint.
+Credentials for both clusters can be found in the keeper shared folder.

 ### Grafana dashboard
 A Grafana dashboard for the production cluster can be found at `madara.isis.cclrc.ac.uk:3000`.
 This shows the topic data rate and other useful information.
 Admin credentials can also be found in the sharepoint.